 If you would like more information on elder law and long-term care planning go to SpecialNeedsAnswers.com.

-A weekly roundup of recent elder law news and practice development articles culled from news sources around the nation.READ MORE
+A roundup of elder law news and practice development articles culled from news sources around the nation during the week of November 23 2021, to November 29, 2021.READ MORE

 Provides attorneys with the tools they need to develop their special needs practice and position themselves as a valuable resource for local families and organizations.